 The 2015 IZA Prize in Labor Economics was awarded to Czech-born economist Jan Svejnar, the James T. Shotwell Professor of Global Political Economy and Director of the Center on Global Economic Governance at Columbia University’s School of International and Public Affairs, New York.

 Professor Svejnar received the IZA Prize, widely regarded as the most prestigious science award in the field of labor economics, for his major contributions to comparative economics in general and the economics of transition in particular.
 The award ceremony was held during the annual IZA/World Bank Conference on Employment and Development in Bonn, Germany, June 4-6, 2015.

 Ira N. Gang | Gary S. Fields | Klaus F. Zimmermann

 Cornell professor Gary S. Fields is the winner of the 2014 IZA Prize in Labor Economics for his outstanding contributions on the importance of efficient labor markets to fight poverty and foster economic development in low- and middle-income countries.
-Worth 50,000 euros, the IZA Prize is regarded as the most prestigious science award in the field.
+The IZA Prize is regarded as the most prestigious science award in the field.
 The award ceremony will take place during the ASSA annual meeting in Boston on January 4, 2015.